ppgcourseUB/ppgcourse2023/Sequence_alignments.ANA_ROJAS/README.md

 1.- Run CD-HIT via command line (*you can prepare a job script to submit with `sbatch` like in the previous practical session*) or via web [*local work*] to generate non redundant sets (set -c 0.7), play with different -c ranges (i.e. -c 0.9, -c 0.8, -c 0.6).

-> **Remember that to work locally with these and other files during the course you must download or upload the data ALWAYS FROM your personal computers first.
-This can be done by typing `scp -r user@host:/home/user/folder_to_download  <destinationfolder>` in your terminal (`scp -r <folder to upload>  user@host:/home/user/destinationfolder`, to upload a folder to the server), and without the `-r` if you transfer a file, or using a FTP client like [FileZilla](https://filezilla-project.org/).**
+> **Remember that to work locally with these and other files during the course you must download or upload the data ALWAYS FROM your personal computers. to download a folder (whithout `-r` for a file) type: `scp -r user@host:/home/user/folder_to_download  <destinationfolder>` in your terminal.
+To upload a folder to the server(whithout `-r` for a file) type: `scp -r <folder to upload>  user@host:/home/user/destinationfolder`.
+Alternatively, you can also use a FTP client like [FileZilla](https://filezilla-project.org/).**

 2.- Write a small code to run an alignment method for each group.